WardVx/PiServer/README.md

-# PiServer
+# RPPCS

-Raspberry Pi Server That can be controlled via Android
+Raspberry Pi Piston Controller Server that can be controlled via Android